-Helen Bateman has been awarded funds to conduct a research project in the form of a survey administered to students in Grundy County middle schools that will allow her team to collect valuable information about the psychological and social problems that middle-school students are facing in rural Southern Appalachia.
-More specifically, this survey is focused on the relationship between different types of aggressive behavior (relational and physical, proactive and reactive), victimization (physical and relational), self-esteem, social skills, and sense of community in the classroom, and how they differentially impact children based on differences related to body mass index (BMI) and special needs.
-Findings from this research will enable them to expand their present community-engagement program (Healthy Bodies &Healthy Minds) in order to address such problems.
-In addition to helping children, they will also provide Sewanee students and faculty with multiple new opportunities to engage in place-based learning, and to learn how to be effective and informed citizens through their work on this project.
+We propose to conduct a research project in the form of a survey administered to students in Grundy County middle schools that will allow us to collect valuable information about the psychological and social problems that middle-school students are facing in rural Southern Appalachia.
+More specifically, our survey is focused on the relationship between different types of aggressive behavior (relational and physical, proactive and reactive), victimization (physical and relational), self-esteem, social skills, and sense of community in the classroom, and how they differentially impact children based on differences related to body mass index (BMI) and special needs.
+Findings from this research will enable us to expand our present community-engagement program (Healthy Bodies &Healthy Minds) in order to address such problems.
+In addition to helping children, we will also provide Sewanee students and faculty with multiple new opportunities to engage in place-based learning, and to learn how to be effective and informed citizens through their work on this project.

 Project Alignment with the Collaborative for Southern Appalachian Studies

 - Contributing to a meaningful understanding of and engagement with a place